- Academic Support

 - Services and support for the entire school community in times of crises

-- Provide developmentally appropriate alcohol and drug, and sexual health education (middle and upper schools)
+- Developmentally appropriate alcohol, drug, and sexual health education (middle and upper schools)

 The Extended Day programs in the Beginning School, Lower School, and Middle School offer flexible solutions for your before and after school childcare needs.

-Programs are designed to be consistent with the philosophy of the school, and provide social and recreational activities that help children grow in an informal and nurturing atmosphere.
-The programs foster self-worth by offering individual and group activities, nutritious snacks, enrichment classes, and a fun atmosphere.
+Extended Day is designed to be consistent with the philosophy of the school, and provide social and recreational activities that help children grow in an informal and nurturing atmosphere.
+The program fosters self-worth by offering individual and group activities, nutritious snacks, enrichment classes, and a fun atmosphere.

 Beginning School Extended Day